London’s Primitive Baptist Church

 Screen Shot 2018-04-09 at 7.07.30 PM.png

 In 1854, Penny Lassiter purchased her husband London, then about 62 or 63, from J.B.
 Woodard for $150.
 In 1858 Lassiter bought another 53 acres near her first tract and purchased 21 acres in 1859.
 The same year, she sold a small parcel to Jordan Thomas, a free man of color [who was married to her step-daughter Rose Woodard.]
-In 1866, the years after he was emancipated, London Woodard bought, subject to mortgage, a 200-acre parcel.
+In 1866, the years after he was emancipated, London Woodard bought, subject to mortgage, a 200-acre parcel of land.

 Screen Shot 2018-04-09 at 7.08.58 PM.png